-Exc medical or remedial benefit to the member, construction, reconstruction, or remodeling of any existing construction in the home such as floors, sub-floors, foundation work, roof or major plumbing.
+Excluded are those adaptations or improvements to the home which are of general utility, and are not of direct medical or remedial benefit to the member, construction, reconstruction, or remodeling of any existing construction in the home such as floors, sub-floors, foundation work, roof or major plumbing.
 All services shall be provided in accordance with applicable Federal, State or local building codes.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service: No more than two different residences modified in a seven year period.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+No more than two different residences modified in a seven year period.
 Exceptions may be approved by the Division Administrator in extenuating circumstances.

 Vehicles must be owned by the member or his or her family.
 Vehicle modifications are limited to one modification in a ten year period.
-Requests for more than one vehicle modification per ten years must be approved by the DHS/DDS Division Administrator or designee approved by the Bills BBs Billston Hammistates of designee.
-Service Delivery Method (check each that applies): □ Participant-directed as specified in Appendix E☑ Provider managed Specify whether the service may be provided by (check each that applies): Legally Responsible Person Relative Legal Guardian Provider Specifications:
+Requests for more than one vehicle modification per ten years must be approved by the DHS/DDS Division Administrator or designee.

-Provider Provider Type

-Category Title

-Individual Building Contractor

-Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Other Service Service Name: Environmental Accessibility Adaptations and Architectural Modification Provider Category: Individual 🗸 Provider Type: Building Contractor Provider Qualifications License (specify): Certificate (specify): Other Standard (specify): Current SoonerCare Provider Agreement with the Oklahoma Health Care Authority to provide Architectural Modification services to DHS/DDS HCBS waiver members.
-Provider must meet International Code Council (ICC) requirements for building, electrical, plumbing and mechanical inspections.
-All providers must meet applicable state and local requirements and provide evidence of liability insurance, vehicle insurance and worker's compensation insurance or affidavit of exemption.
-Verification of Provider Qualifications Entity Responsible for Verification:

-Oklahoma Department of Central Services and DHS/DDS

-Ongoing through the authorization process
+Service Delivery Method (check each that applies): □ Participant-directed as specified in Appendix E ☑ Provider managed Specify whether the service may be provided by (check each that applies): ☐ Legally Responsible Person☐ Relative☐ Legal Guardian Provider Specifications: Provider Category Provider Type Title Individual Building Contractor Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Other Service Service Name: Environmental Accessibility Adaptations and Architectural Modification Provider Category: Individual Provider Type: Building Contractor Provider Qualifications License (specify): Certificate (specify): \(\) Other Standard (specify): Current SoonerCare Provider Agreement with the Oklahoma Health Care Authority to provide Architectural Modification services to DHS/DDS HCBS waiver members.
+Provider must meet International Code Council (ICC) requirements for building, electrical, plur and mechanical inspections.
+All providers must meet applicable state and local requirements ar provide evidence of liability insurance, vehicle insurance and worker's compensation insurance affidavit of exemption. d Verification of Provider Qualifications Entity Responsible for Verification: Oklahoma Department of Central Services and DHS/DDS Frequency of Verification: Ongoing through the authorization process